 LEAD 6050 - ORGANIZATIONAL LEADERSHIP (3 credits)

 This course examines leadership principles and theoretical concepts in the context of present day organizations.
 Organizational behavior at the individual, team and corporate level is examined with the purpose of developing the knowledge and skills necessary for a successful leadership role.
 Students will examine their own leadership styles and tendencies and develop a personal action plan for leadership development.

-This course presents a perspective of theories of organizations through a historical and developmental context as well as through current practices and their application to organizational transformation in one or more current setting.
+This course presents a perspective of theories of organizations through an historical and developmental context, as well as through current practices and their application to organizational transformation in one or more current settings.
 The future of organizational effectiveness will be considered with respect to trends and possibilities for the 21st century.
-Understanding these contexts is accomplished through the reading of primary texts, independent study of particular aspects of this history, and class discussion.
+Understanding these contexts is accomplished through the reading of primary texts, independent study of particular aspects of this history and class discussion.

 The course examines capabilities and competencies needed to interact with different societal cultures and what skills it takes to build effective local organizational cultures.
 This course examines organizational culture from an interdisciplinary perspective.
 Key models of organizational culture and current research studies are investigated with an emphasis on how culture develops and evolves and its relationship to leadership and organizational effectiveness.

 This course will review organization planning processes and then examine the planning process from a strategic perspective.
 Students will learn how to apply a variety of tools and techniques for decision-making and will develop strategic approaches to management decisions.
 This course is designed to encourage students to think strategically and operationally about organizations in an increasingly diverse management environment.

 LEAD 6800 - CAPSTONE IN ORGANIZATIONAL LEADERSHIP (3 credits)